AIAScience/mflux-ai-tutorials/storing-and-loading-datasets-in-mflux-ai/content.md

 MFlux.ai's object storage system is powered by [MinIO](https://min.io/), an open source, enterprise-grade Amazon S3-compatible Object Storage system.

+Note: The code below is currently quite verbose, but we intend to make it much more concise in the future.

 # Install requirements

 `pip install joblib==0.13.2 minio==4.0.19 numpy`